Crotalo0/java_text_adventure/README.md

 All characters in the game are derived from the abstract class CharacterEntity.
 Key features include:

-- **Player:** The Player class is a singleton, ensuring only one instance exists per playthrough.
+- **Player:** The Player class is a singleton, ensuring only one instance exists per play-through.
     - It manages all player stats and weapon and attacks.
     - In future an inventory will be implemented and managed here.